 - Cutting costs accordingly to the other 14 tips listed below.

 How to build an outdoor kitchen on a budget?
-17 Best Practices that reduce the budget
+17 Best Practices that reduce the budget & 18 outdoor kitchens on a budget plans

 The price depends on multiple factors, like size, location, finishes, covering, and appliances.
 The list below presents the best tips & tricks that allow cutting costs of an outdoor kitchen: